About Custom Cabinet Construction

 At Amish Cabinets of Texas, no two designs are the same.
 Down the 1/8″ of an inch, we bring unmatched attention to detail to every project.
 Following the design process, our meticulous cabinet-makers begin to build.
 Our cabinetry maintains a rare balance of endless versatility and uncompromising quality.
 As a result, each project is individually stunning and inherently durable.

 As we work to bring your clearest vision into view, our designer asks you to examine aspects of cabinetry that you previously overlooked.
 Below, we outline a few key characteristics of our cabinetry.
-Notice the authentic woods, American-made hardware, and augmented storage area.
+Notice the authentic woods, and augmented storage area.
 Most importantly, notice the many options available to you when you choose to place Amish Cabinets of Texas in your home.

 2 – Flat Panel End (FF): ½” thick solid wood on 1 side for resistance to water and most household chemicals.
 Interior ¼” UV Birch Glued to unfinished ½” side.